saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **1. Introduction**

 *   **Purpose:** This service reserves inventory for a specific order item within a shipment group at a designated facility in HotWax Commerce (HC).
 *   **Scope:** The service handles finished goods and non-serialized inventory items.
-It enforces a First-In, First-Out (FIFO) strategy for inventory allocation.
-*   **Reference Implementation:** This design is based on the Apache OFBiz `reserveProductInventory` service but tailored to HC's specific requirements and customizations.
+  * Finished Goods
+  * Non serialized Inventory
+  * One InventoryItem per Facility per Product
+  * statusId is not used
+  * Do negative reservation if not enough in stock.

 **2. Service Definition**